matthewglasenapp/hla_resolve/README.md

 Allele order within each gene is arbitrary and is not consistent between genes.

 Three files hold the same calls at different resolutions.
-Use `allele_output.csv` unless you have a reason not to.

 | File | Resolution |
 |------|------------|